What is a PRI Recognised PDC Teacher?

 Regionalisation and Languages

 1. While we are developing organised and recognised PRI regional review satellites, that process is not yet complete.
-Until it is, applications will be received through PRI Australia’s Teacher Representative, Ms. Lesley Byrne, who will then allocate applications to the most appropriate reviewers.
+Until it is, applications will be received through PRI Australia’s Teacher Representative, Mr Drren Hey, who will then allocate applications to the most appropriate reviewers.

 2. We’re presently only able to accept English applications, as we streamline the review process over the next six months.
 Once we’ve achieved an efficient review process, we’ll work toward perfecting the process, regionalise it, and organise non-English reviewers as well as multi-lingual WPN development.